Jerald/cmpt489finalreport/index.md

 The performance of icgrep is significantly improved on CPUs that support AVX-512.

-The increased blocksize and optimized hardware of CPUs with AVX-512BW offer significant performance improvements for parallelized applications such as icgrep.
+The increased blocksize and optimized hardware of CPUs with AVX-512 offer significant performance improvements for parallelized applications such as icgrep.

-With icgrep unchanged, `BlockSize=512` tested as 6.8% faster than `BlockSize=256`.
+With icgrep unchanged, `BlockSize=512` tested as 8.8% slower than `BlockSize=256`.

 In addition to these base advantages, our changes to icgrep leverage new AVX-512 intrinsics to further increase throughput and reduce run time.

-With our changes, `BlockSize=512` tested as 18.4% faster than `BlockSize=256`.
+With our changes, `BlockSize=512` tested as 16.9% faster than `BlockSize=256`.

 # Conclusion